webmaeistro/devz-docz/developing/command-line-tools/HOW2GORELEASER.md

 `GITHUB_TOKEN` is used by goreleaser to update release notes and push binaries to the release on gitlab.
 It is also used to update the [Frontworks/homebrew-tap](https://gitlab.com/webmaeistro/homebrew-tap) with the new artifact locations and checksums.
-In the `infra+gitlab@Martin's experience.works` 1Password you will find an API Key named `personal access token for releases` which can be used for this value.
+In the `infra+gitlab@I.works` 1Password you will find an API Key named `personal access token for releases` which can be used for this value.

 `DOCKER_USER` and `DOCKER_PASS` are configured from the `Frontworksbot` in 1Password.
 Use the API Key you configured